 When a new director nominee is determined to be required, the Nomination and Compensation Committee will consider the diversity of views and perspectives that potential nominees could add to the Board.
-In order to select the most qualified candidate identified among a list of potential nominees, the Board has not fixed targets that would prioritize a candidate based on their inclusion in a Designated Group.
+To select the most qualified candidate identified among a list of potential nominees, the Board has not fixed targets that would prioritize a candidate based on their inclusion in a Designated Group.

-Among the Corporation's directors as at the date of this Circular, which directors also constitute the four director nominees to be considered at the Meeting, 25% (1 of 4) identify as a member of a visible minority.
-There are no persons who identify as a member of any other Designated Group.
+Among the Corporation's directors as at the date of this Circular, which directors also constitute the four director nominees to be considered at the Meeting, there are no persons who identify as a member of any Designated Group.